 Click here to download the PADI Medical Questionnaire.

 (A list of physicians considered knowledgeable and competent in diving medicine for the purposes of the Occupational Health and Safety Regulation on WORK SAFE BC >>)

 To be certified as a Rescue Diver, participants must have completed a sanctioned course in CPR within the past 2 years.
 We also offer a Emergency First Response (EFR) Course, which includes both a primary care component (CPR) and secondary care (First Aid).

 Something come up and need to postpone your course?
 No problem!
 We ask that you give us 1 week notice, as we do fill up quickly so we’d like to have time to fill your spot.

 Unfortunately we do not offer refunds, but we would be happy to move you to a different date or offer you a credit towards a future trip or course.

 Our full cancellation policy can be found here

 Scuba divers describe the PADI Rescue Diver course as the most challenging, yet most rewarding course they’ve ever taken.
 Why?
 Because you learn to prevent and manage problems in the water, and become more confident in your skills as a diver, knowing that you can help others if needed.
-During the course, you learn to become a better buddy by practicing problem solving skills until they become second nature.
-Plus, the course is just fun – it’s serious, but still allows for lots of laughter in between the focused learning.

 The PADI Rescue Diver course prepares you to deal with dive emergencies, minor and major, using a variety of techniques.
 Through knowledge development and rescue exercises, you learn what to look for and how to respond.
 During rescue scenarios, you put into practice your knowledge and skills.
 Topics include: